 What Is a NatHERS Assessor?

-• New homes: assessors model architectural designs to produce a star rating for compliance with the National Construction Code (NCC) and design optimisation.
+- Produce star ratings for compliance with the National Construction Code (NCC)

 Latest NatHERS News & 2026 Expansion Updates